rimbu-org/rimbu/docs/bimultimap/README.md

 A BiMultiMap is a bidirectional MultiMap of keys and values, where each key-value association also has an inverse value-key association.
 There is a many-to-many mapping between keys and values.

+The BiMultiMap is useful when there is a many-to-many relation between to types of entities, and it is desired to query the relation in both directions.

+For example, take a relation between persons and their hobbies.
+The BiMultiMap can efficiently tell you, given a person, what her hobbies are.
+But it can also efficiently tell you, given a hobby, which persons practice it.

+Internally the BiMultiMap uses of two MultiMaps, making lookup operations in both directions fast.
+Insertion and memory usage are double that of a MultiMap.

+## Exports

 The `@rimbu/core` package exports the following _abstract_ BiMultiMap types:

 | Name               | Description                                                      |